-Current macroeconomic uncertainties, including inflationary pressures, significant volatility in global markets, geopolitical developments, and the ongoing impacts of the COVID-19 pandemic have impacted and may continue to impact business spending and the overall economy, and in turn our business.
+Current macroeconomic uncertainties, including inflationary pressures, significant volatility in global markets, and geopolitical developments have impacted and may continue to impact business spending and the overall economy, and in turn our business.
 These macroeconomic events could adversely affect demand for our products and services.
-Additionally, foreign currency exchange rate fluctuations have negatively impacted our revenue growth in 2022.
-Recently, the U.S. dollar has strengthened significantly against certain foreign currencies in the markets in which we operate, particularly against the Euro and British Pound Sterling.
-For the year ended December 31, 2022, we had approximately 26% of revenue exposure related to the Euro and British Pound Sterling.
+Foreign currency exchange rate fluctuations negatively impacted our revenue growth in 2022, but in 2023, the United States Dollar weakened against the Euro and British Pound contributing to positive impacts in our revenue.
+However the volatility in the foreign currency market still exists, and could impact our results of operations.
+For the years ended December 31, 2023 and 2022, we had approximately 27% and 26%, respectively, of revenue exposure related to the Euro and British Pound Sterling.
 If these conditions persist, they could have a material adverse impact on our results and our ability to accurately predict our future results and earnings.